jain7aman/spring-jpa-jersey/README.md

 # Spring 4 + Hibernate 4 + MySQL/H2+ Maven Integration
 A REST service build to retrieve list of cities stored in a database.

-Technologies:
+The service uses the following technologies:

 - Java
 - RESTFull service